victoyyc/DATA-310/project_2.md

 According to the AUC values of each model, model 4 seems to have produced the best results.

 #### 2. Were there any discrepancies among the five wealth outcomes from your DHS survey dataset?
 All of the models have shown similar trends in predicting different stratas of wealth outcomes.
-The second and the third stratas of the wealth outcomes are the hardest to predict, while all models perform the best for the fifth and the first strata.
+The second and the third stratas of the wealth outcomes are the hardest to predict, while all models perform the best for the fifth strata.
 Overall, the models perform better for those who are extremely wealthy or poor, while its performance drops significantly for those in the middle.